What is your Metabolism?

 The preparation for a metabolic test:

-- No food for 4 hours prior to your test (only exception is water)
+- No food, coffee or any substance for 4 hours prior to your test (only exception is water)

 - Don’t exercise on the day before your test